ghircom1/FakeLoginPage/Notes.md

+### Run locally with xampp

+1. Run xampp as admin
+2. Start apache and mysql
+3. Open browser to http://localhost/fakebank or http://10.0.2.2/fakebank on vm
+4. To update localhost, copy whatever files you updated to C:xampp/htdocs/fakebank

+### Run locally with docker

 1. Start up docker machine `$ docker-machine start docker`
 2. Run env command `$ docker-machine env docker`
 3. Run the following in git bash: